orchestral/testbench-dusk/README.md

     </testsuites>
 ```

-You can optionally set the default testsuite with the option `defaultTestSuite="Unit"`

 ## Advanced Usage

 During a test run, this package sets up a separate process using PHP's built in web server, by default at 127.0.0.1:8000.
 We use the calling test class to build up the application to be used when serving the request.